omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query9.md

   * Here it showed the improvement due to for every condition of Joining in the Query the Merge Join used index scan using ZigZag algorithm .

-3) given query with hash indices only,
+3) given query with hash indices only :

   <img src="./screenshots/Query9/common/hash.png" alt="hash" height="400px" />
   <img src="./screenshots/Query9/normalQuery/hash/hash-query-physical-cost.png" alt="hash" height="400px"/>